 The craftsmanship of Japanese artisans is extraordinary - a fact known to many but one that has become more apparent to me through first hand experience.
 Last month, Discover Tenkara featured my article about Yamano-san, and his bamboo fishing rod craftsmanship.
 Then a few weeks later Jason Klass at Tenkara Talk featured my article "Kado-san's Christmas Kebari" about Kado-san's shokuryoshi like kebari.

-So in the same vein of Japanese craftsmanship, I am sharing some more exquisite Japanese craftsmanship that I’ve discovered recently.
+So, in the same vein of Japanese craftsmanship, I am sharing some more exquisite Japanese craftsmanship that I have discovered recently.

 Kado-san has become a very good friend of mine but he is also a man of many secrets.
 I knew him for over a year before I found out he makes stained glass.
 His artwork is displayed throughout his store located not to far from my home.

 His glasswork shop also doubles as his fly tying station.

 When my wife and I eventually return to the United States we are looking forward to incorporating his beautiful stained glass into the tiny home we hope to build for our growing family.
 Not only will the beauty inspire us everyday but it will remind us of the wonderful experiences we had when we lived in the Land of the Rising Sun...

 Every time I hold a piece of Japanese craftsmanship, whether it be a hand carved wooden pen from a Post Town or even a bamboo bait fishing basket, I am drawn to the attention to detail and pride the worker exhibits in their craft.
 The self-respect, patience, and skill that they exhibit in their work is certainly a breath of fresh air.
 Some things never change or go out of style, and for that I am grateful.

 Written by Isaac Tait who now lives in San Diego but dreams of returning, one day, to Japan.
 You should follow him on Twitter